FuelLabs/fuel.nix/book/src/contributing/internals/providing-milestones.md

 provide a unique output for each package along with a dedicated package set.
 E.g. the above `beta-2` milestone is used to provide `fuel-core-beta-2` and `forc-beta-2` package aliases, as well as the extra `fuel-beta-2` package set.

+## CI

+To ensure we maintain availability of milestone binaries in the cache, we build each of the milestones under the CI workflow.

+Currently, the milestones are manually specified.
+As a result, they'll need to be updated upon adding new milestones, or removed when they're no longer officially supported.